skybert/skybert-net/src/craftsmanship/giving-a-talk.md

 ## Final words 📜

-Since many presenters are not aware of these things, don't take the time to do them or simply don't bother, you will make __your__ talk easily above average simply by following these steps.
+Since many presenters are not aware of these things or simply don't bother, you will make __your__ talk easily above average simply by following these steps.

 Remember, everyone in the audience has taken time away from their work to listen to you.
 They could all be doing something else, they most